BigNoid/script.skinshortcuts/README.txt

 If you include control 403, you can omit control 307 from your xml file.

-5. Set a custom property *TO DO*
+5. Set a custom property

 If you want to attach a custom property to a menu item, you can include button 404.

 To set a property, first set the following window properties

-	customProperty	The name you are giving to the custom property customValue		The value of the custom property
+	customProperty	The name you are giving to the custom property customValue		The value of the custom property (to clear a property, don't set this property)

 Then send a click to control 404.
 The two properties will be cleared afterwards.

 You can set defaults for your custom property in your overrides.xml file.

-6. Launch management dialog for submenu / additional menus *TO DO*
+6. Launch management dialog for submenu / additional menus

 You can give the users a way to launch the management dialog for the submenu or an additional menu (see section on Multiple Sub-Menus) from the management dialog.